Units and constants¶

 The default unit system in Celeritas is CGS with centimeter (cm), gram (g), second (s), gauss (G), and kelvin (K) all having a value of unity.
 With these definitions, densities can be defined in natural units of \(\mathrm{g}/\mathrm{cm}^3\), and macroscopic cross sections are in units of \(\mathrm{cm}^{-1}\).
 See the units documentation for more descriptions of the core unit system and the exactly defined values for SI units such as tesla.

-Unlike Geant4 and the CLHEP unit systems, Celeritas avoids using “natural” units in its definitions.
-Although a natural unit system makes some expressions easier to evaluate, it can lead to errors in the definition of derivative constants and is fundamentally in conflict with consistent unit systems such as SI.
-To enable special unit systems in harmony with the native Celeritas unit system, the Quantity class stores quantities in another unit system with a compile-time constant that allows their conversion back to native units.
+Unlike Geant4 and the CLHEP unit systems [Lönnblad, 1994], Celeritas avoids using “natural” units in its definitions.
+Although a natural unit system makes some expressions easier to evaluate, it can lead to errors in the definition of derivative constants and inconsistencies with other macro-scale unit systems such as SI.
+To harmonize special unit systems with the native Celeritas unit system, the Quantity class stores quantities in another unit system with a compile-time constant that allows their conversion back to native units.
 This allows, for example, particles to represent their energy as MeV and charge as fractions of e but work seamlessly with a field definition in native (macro-scale quantity) units.

 Quantity¶